 - When leaving, shut off all lights and close windows.
 If leaving after Library is closed, the outside front doors will lock behind you, please check to make sure doors are completely shut.

 - The organization using the room agrees to be responsible for any damage done to the building or its furnishings.
+DO NOT SIT ON TABLES AND MAKE SURE UNDERNEATH LATCHES ARE LOCKED BEFORE USING.

 - The Library and the Town of Marlborough assume no responsibility for property left in the building.